Q: What's the deal with the Luminati network?

 A: Plugins for those browsers already exist.
 Please use Google to find them.

 A: No, we don't have the resources for creating that many versions.
-All Windows editions that are still supported (Windows 7 or newer), can run .NET 3.x or .NET 4.x as well as at least IE 7.
+All Windows editions that are still supported (Windows 7 or newer), can run the download tool.
+You might need to update your Internet Explorer or .NET version to make it work.

 A: Thank you for your offer to help.
 The download tool integrates content from microsoft.com that's not available in your language.
 Localization is therefore currently not possible.